olov/ng-annotate/README.md

 	};

-Prepended to a function statement or a single variable declaration initialized with a function expression, `/* @ngInject */` will attach an `$inject` array to the function:
+Prepended to a function statement, to a single variable declaration initialized with a function expression or to an assignment where the rvalue is a function expression, `/* @ngInject */` will attach an `$inject` array to the function:

     // @ngInject
     function Foo($scope) {}

     // @ngInject
     var foo = function($scope) {}

+    // @ngInject
+    module.exports = function($scope) {}

     =>